mees-van-wel/hexa-center-website/src/routes/guide/healthcare/dossiers/index.md

 ### 5.2 Adding notes

-Add a note by selecting the `Note` menu option from dropdown menu in the timeline section.
-A dialog box containing an empty field will now appear, allowing you to type out a name for your note.
+Open the timeline section and create a Note using the `Note` menu option in the dropdown.
+This action opens a dialog box, allowing you to specify a name for your note.
 Currently there are no restrictions relating to the length of a note's title, you can use special characters, cyrillic or other writing methods, and even emojis!

 After entering a name for your note note and clicking on the `+ Add` button, the note will be added and it will subsequently appear in the timeline.

-Upon adding a note you will gain access to a Rich Text Editor.
+The `Note` item allows you to input text via the **Rich text editor**.
 Editing text using a Rich Text Editor can be compared to editing text via applications like Microsoft Word or Wordpad.
-It works with the same ribbon system as those applications, but simplified to purely focus on text editing.
+It works with the same ribbon system as those aforementioned applications, but simplified to purely focus on text editing.

 ### 5.3 Uploading files